HIGHER EDUCATION IN GERMANY

 Affiliated to the University of Applied Sciences Europe, the Foundation year (Studienkolleg) offers a customised programme for students at the university campus in Iserlohn.

-- Accredited by the district government in Cologne.
+- State accredited by the district government in Cologne.
 It offers the Higher Education Entrance Qualification Examination (“Feststellungsprüfung”) at the end of the programme which qualifies graduates to apply for a specific university degree programme at a German university.

 - 20 years of experience in higher education in Germany